dmcghan/intro-to-javascript/1-javascript-basics.md

     Note that if you type the full name of a variable and press **Enter**, the value of the variable will be displayed in the console.

 8. Refresh the web page and try typing the name of a variable again.
-They will not show up because the each time a page is loaded in the browser it gets its own new JavaScript context.
+They will not show up because each time a page is loaded in the browser, it gets its own new JavaScript context.

 ### **Part 2:** Variables, data types, and operators